Xunnamius/xscripts/docs/test/setup/interfaces/RunOptions.md

 > `readonly` `optional` **windowsHide**: `boolean`

 On Windows, do not create a new console window.
-Please note this also prevents `CTRL-C` [from working](https://github.com/nodejs/node/issues/29837) on Windows.

 #### Default